 XpressRun is another last mile delivery provider to help you execute these workflows.
 It combines logistics management tools and integrations for a comprehensive platform to help manage orders and deliveries.
 It works with multiple carriers to provide same-day and next-day delivery options, partnering with platforms like DoorDash, Frayt, Roadie, and SkipCart.
 XpressRun also has a Shopify app for easy integration.

 - Micro warehousing

 Opening retail locations

-As shipping costs continue to rise, online retailers are moving toward opening up pop-up shops or space in other stores.
-Traditionally online brands, like Allbirds and Warby Parker, have been experimenting with traditional retail for years.
+As shipping costs continue to rise, online retailers are moving toward opening pop-up shops or space in other stores.
+Traditionally, online brands like Allbirds and Warby Parker, have been experimenting with traditional retail for years.

 The New York Times reports that smaller, direct-to-consumer brands are taking advantage of the trend, securing short-term leases and building brand awareness in specific neighborhoods.
 A retail store gives you more opportunities to cut back on last mile supply costs by offering flexible purchasing options like BOPIS.

-💡 PRO TIP: Avoid lengthy application processes, paperwork, and credit checks, and get funding within days with Shopify Capital.
-Get the funds you need to open a retail store, invest in staff, inventory, and marketing, and pay it off as a flexible percentage of your sales.
+💡 PRO TIP: Get funding within days with Shopify Capital and avoid lengthy application processes, paperwork, and credit checks.
+Get the funds you need to open a retail store and invest in staff, inventory, and marketing, and pay it off as a flexible percentage of your sales.